karenhuang925/Airbnb/README.md

       "message": "Validation error",
       "statusCode": 400,
       "errors": {
-        "review": "Review text is required",
+        "content": "Review text is required",
         "stars": "Stars must be an integer from 1 to 5", }
     }